pydemo/databuddy/README.md

 ##Cons
 - user has to create new session if new argument has to be added/removed

+>There's no way to add/remove args to your choosing.
+Argument combos come as templates which you select in "Create new session window"

 #SQL*Loader config
 - Change SQL*Loader arguments and control file in ```qc32\config\include\oracle.py```